GL-Li/vimwiki/R.md

 ## RStudio tricks =============================================================

+### QA: How to update R version in Windows?

+Use `installr::updateR()` from a R console.
+Only works in Windows as `installr` is not available in Linux.

 ### lintr and RStudio session

 **Problem found**: lintr may report issues in Bitbucker Pipelines that not found in local run.